 How to Become an HVAC Technician

-Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be especially useful as equipment becomes more technologically advanced.
+Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be in big demand as equipment becomes capable of even more.

-Another benefit of working in HVAC is next to no student debt.
+Another advantage of a career in HVAC is little to no student debt.

-A Daily Schedule as an HVAC Technician
+Your Day-to-Day Schedule as an HVAC Technician

 As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
-Some jobs may need more time and resources than others, so the number of calls each day can fluctuate.
+Some jobs may require more time than others, so the number of calls you can go on may vary.

-Can You Make a Good Living in HVAC?
+Do HVAC Careers Offer Good Salaries??
 Average Salary for HVAC Technicians and Other HVAC Careers

-Along with starting your own business, there are several other ways to advance your career.
+Along with starting your own business, there are other paths for career advancement.
 These include:

 - HVAC manager, $72,515 average salary